What TSA Allows and Restricts: A-Z Travel Security Guide

 15.burp clothTake a few clothes as we all know, our babies go through them quickly

-17.baby blanketsAll cloth baby blankets are approved
+17.baby blanketsAll cloth baby blankets are typically allowed through TSA screening.

 18.baby medicationsBaby medications are considered necessary for travel according to TSA guidelines